HolyBlackCat/cpp-tutorials/language/02_basic/09_if_else.md

 `{...}` braces with their contents are yet another kind of statements, called **compound statements**, or **block statements**.
 They are statements that contain other statements inside of them.

-Therefore, `if` in general looks like this:
+Therefore, an `if` in general looks like this:
 ```cpp
 if (expression)
     statement
 ```
-or:
+or like this:
 ```cpp
 if (expression)
     statement
 else
     statement
 ```
-And the ability to add `{...}` braces isn't some special feature of `if`, but a consequence of compound statements being a thing.
+The ability to add `{...}` braces isn't some special feature of `if`, but a consequence of compound statements being a thing.

 ## Indentation